 There are different types of abuse.

-- Mental: being treated badly, such as consistently being ignored
+- mental or emotional - being treated badly, such as consistently being ignored or criticised

-- Child sexual abuse: touched where you shouldn’t be or forced to take part in sexual activity
+- child sexual abuse - being touched where you shouldn’t be or forced to take part in sexual activity

 Abuse is often about power and the person who abuses you uses that power to get you to do things you don’t want to do.
 It is hurtful either mentally or physically.
 Sexual abuse includes being touched, kissed or forced to have sex against your will and often by someone older than you.

-Abuse isn’t always carried out by a stranger and can be someone you know, which can makes it feel hard to speak out about.
-Because they are known to you, if your family or others close to you don’t know about the abuse they will think it is safe to leave you with this person.
+Abuse isn’t always carried out by a stranger and can be someone you know, which can make it feel hard to speak out about.
+Because they are known to you, if your family or others close to you don’t know about the abuse, they will think it is safe to leave you with this person.
 This is why they need to know as soon as possible.

-Abuse is always wrong and if you tell someone they can help to make it stop.
+Abuse is always wrong.
+If you tell someone, they can help to make it stop.

 Why you must get help